jrdthomas1/Project-1/README.md

 We sourced our data from the Bureau of Labor Statistics and Department of Commerce's Bureau of Economic Analysis.

 ## Limitations
+This analysis only examines three variables related to the economy.
+We did not consider other factors such as inflation, poverty rate, etc, which are all very important factors when determining the economic health of a region.